Updated April 2019

 Up to half of each class (25 out of 50 in both the Summer and Fall semesters) will be selected from the applicants who have completed all general education courses required for the AAS degree.
 Students who qualify for this accelerated admissions need to see a counselor for an Accelerated Application.

-Our admission is competency based, so once you have met our Ready List requirements, you will be admitted into the Muskegon Community College Nursing Program; as of Winter 2019 wait time was only about 1.5 years.
+Our admission is competency based, so once you have met our Ready List requirements, you will be admitted into the Muskegon Community College Nursing Program; as of Winter 2021 wait time was about 2 years.
 Accelerated Admission will hopefully cut about a year off the regular wait time.

 Once I have applied, how will I know that I am accepted into the Nursing Program?